 There are two types of paths:

-- The absolute path is the path starting from the partition.
-For example : C:\GiangDay\BaiTap\KTLT
+• The absolute path starts from the partition.
+For example, C:\Teaching\Exercise\Programming

-- A relative path is a path that does not start from the partition.
-When using relative paths, the current directory must be specified.
-For example: BaiTap\KTLT in current directory C:\GiangDay.
+• A relative path is a path that does not start from the partition.
+When using relative paths, you must specify the current directory.
+For example, Exercise\Programming in the current directory C:\Teaching.

 #help command

-If you want to know the syntax of any command, use the help command.
-For example: help dir
+To learn the syntax of any command, use the help command.
+For instance, to learn about the syntax of the dir command, type help dir.

-For example, change to partition E, type the command “E:” and then press enter.
+For example, change partition E, type “E:” command, and then press enter.

 #Command to view the list of files and directories